Spiral: The Bonds of Reasoning: Anime

 Spiral: The Bonds of Reasoning was adapted as a 25-episode anime television series by TV Tokyo with production by J.C.Staff.
 It adapts the first six volumes of the manga, with a different ending.
 It was directed by Shingo Kaneko with music by Akira Mitake and character designs by Yumi Nakayama.
-The series was broadcast from October 1, 2002 to March 25, 2003, and released on nine DVDs between December 18, 2002 and August 27, 2003.
+The series was broadcast from October 1, 2002, to March 25, 2003, and released on nine DVDs between December 18, 2002, and August 27, 2003.

 The opening theme was "Kibouhou" ("Cape of Hope") by Strawberry Jam, and the ending theme was "Kakuteru" ("Cocktail") by Hysteric Blue.
 There was also an insert song, "Twinkle My Heart" by Mitake Akira, which is sung by the character Hiyono Yuizaki.
 Piano music used during the series includes Jeux d’eau by Maurice Ravel (episode 3), Liebestraume No. 3 by Franz Liszt (played in concert by Eyes Rutherford in episode 13), Benediction de Dieu dans la solitude by Liszt (episode 21; in the manga, this is a significant piece of music for Eyes and Kanone Hilbert), and Arabesque No. 1 by Claude Debussy (episode 25).
 A soundtrack album was released March 19, 2003.

 The series is licensed in Region 1 by Funimation, which has released it on six DVDs and as a box set.
-Funimation also aired the series, in dubbed format, in the Funimation Channel programming block on CoLours TV from June 19, 2006 until August 22, 2006.
+Funimation also aired the series, in dubbed format, in the Funimation Channel programming block on Colours TV from June 19, 2006, until August 22, 2006.

 Reception

-The anime adaptation has been praised for its creation of suspense and good mystery stories.
-The manga got mixed reviews; some stating the blatant display of sex to be overwhelming.
-The anime however has gone on to much success.
+The manga and anime adaptation have been praised for their creation of suspense and good mystery stories.
+Although the manga has received slight criticism for its blatant display of sexual content.